Panasonic G80 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The G80 lacks such a headphone port.

-Both the G80 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the G80 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The A7S II was replaced by the Sony A7S III, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the G80 and A7S II can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Is the Panasonic G80 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.